-WILD & WIERD: Dung Beetles Use Milky Way to Navigate
+WILD & WEIRD: Dung Beetles Use Milky Way to Navigate

 Just when you thought the dung beetle -- which spends most of its time rolling balls of feces around -- couldn't get any odder, a new study claims these critters actually use the heavens to steer that valuable excrement through the night.